-There was no data related incidents reported to the Information Commissioner's Office (ICO) during the academic year.
+There were no data related incidents reported to the Information Commissioner's Office (ICO) during the academic year 2023/2024.

 Charitable and Taxation Status

 The College has charitable status with the HM Revenue and Customs and is not liable to corporation tax.